michaeldhead/vue32-markdown/README.md

-# Markdown with Code Block Highlighting in Vue
+# Markdown With Code Block Highlighting in Vue

 There are quite a few articles about markdown files and how useful they can be for a website.
 For example, the "Release Notes" will be written by someone who does not know HTML but needs to be on the website.
 Markdown language can do that because markdown allows someone to create a document that can get converted to HTML seamlessly.